 No final post would be appropriate without reflection on what has came before.
 As a founder and contributor to this blog from its very beginnings in 2007, I have written hundreds of articles, recorded thousands of hours of programming, and spent considerable time outside of producing content advancing the mission of Red Maryland.
 To sum that up in any post would be impossible.
-Instead, let me give you a few thoughts on what I viewed our goals as from the very beginning, what I am most proud of that we accomplished, and what I think our legacy is and ought to be.
+Instead, let me give you a few thoughts on what I viewed as our goals from the very beginning, what I am most proud of that we accomplished, and what I think our legacy is and ought to be.

-When we started Red Maryland 2007, the world of the Internet was, frankly, a completely different place.
+When we started Red Maryland in 2007, the world of the Internet was, frankly, a completely different place.
 It was an age of blogs.
 A time when political commentators wrote long form essays of varying styles.
 It was a time when the written word and the exchange of ideas was paramount.
 When Streiff brought us together in the summer of 2007, we were a motley crew of political commentators from throughout Maryland.
 What we had in common was a conservative perspective and a desire to translate our previous political activism into full engagement in the marketplace of ideas.
 Maryland was entering a very dark time with the ascension of Martin O’Malley and the setbacks that Maryland Republicans suffered in the 2006 elections.
 The Maryland Republican Party, likewise, was in a very dark place, bereft of staff, mired in debt, and deeply divided as a rift developed between Ehrlich loyalists and other activists.
 Into this maelstrom, the founders and original contributors of Red Maryland sought to take up the intellectual banner of conservatism in our state.
 We wanted to take advantage of technology and the medium of the Internet to do what previous generations were limited in doing, namely, to directly challenge the narrative of the mainstream media and the Democratic establishment.

 Personally, as a previous candidate for the House of Delegates, I knew that there were many good, conservative Republicans in our state that were ready to engage in that struggle but for whom there were no media outlets.
 They read the Washington Times, listened to talk radio like Rush Limbaugh, and watched Fox News, but none of these outlets gave coverage to issues on the state and local level.
 With the power of the Internet and the ease of publishing through blogs, we didn’t have to start a newspaper or print a broadsheet to engage that narrative and could give people an outlet with an alternative voice that was so desperately needed.
 I also was at the cutting edge of podcasting, taking my love for talk radio and focusing it on state and local issues.
 The original Conservative Refuge podcast I started in 2007 was easily 8 to 10 years ahead of its time and provided a platform for discussion of local issues, interviews with candidates, and panel discussions with local leaders, that was unavailable even on “local” conservative talk radio.
 With these tools, Red Maryland was set to take on the world.